 Symptoms / effects,both acute and Product is a corrosive material.
 Use of gastric lavage or emesis is contraindicated.

-Possible perforation of stomach or esophagus should be investigated: Ingestion causes severe swelling, severe damage to the delicate tissue and danger of perforation
+Possible perforation of stomach or esophagus should be investigated: Ingestion causes

-Endocrine Disruptor Information No information available
+No information available Endocrine Disruptor Information

 Other Adverse Effects The toxicological properties have not been fully investigated.